requarks/wiki-docs/troubleshooting.md

 Connect to your DB, browse to the `users` table and locate your user.

 Edit the password column and insert a new **bcrypt**-formatted value.
 You can use a tool like https://bcrypt-generator.com/ to generate one.
+The number of rounds must be **12**.

 > **It is NOT possible to read the current password value.** Passwords are stored using a one-way bcrypt hashing process, which is not reversible.
 You can only overwrite it with a new value.
 {.is-warning}